StickyPiston-Hosting/Easy-Map-Updater/README.md

 After you have confirmed the map to be fully-functioning with the play copy, you can distribute the main copy.
 To clean up all the files when you're done, you can use the `clean` action.

-If something went wrong in the update process, you can either run `update` again and reload from the original copy, or you can run the actions manually as described in the following section.
+If something went wrong in the update process, you may have to manually edit a file in your map, then you can run `update` again and resume where the update process stopped.
+Be sure to send us the error traceback so we can fix the issue!

 ## Running actions manually